thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://i.imgur.com/j1eZMMe.png)

 Opps!
 What happened?
-It looks like you can't drop the current working database.
-To switch back, run the following command.
+It looks like you can't drop the current connected database.
+To switch the REPL back, run the following command.

 ```text
 \c movie_junkies_dev